roshanyadav0/Passanger-Meal/README.md

 https://passanger-meal.netlify.app/

 ## NOTE -> Read the note before login
-Please wait for 50 seconds to 1 minutes after clicking the login button because server is delaying the requests more than 50 seconds.
+Please wait for 50 seconds to 1 minutes after clicking the login button because server can delay the requests more than 50 seconds.

 ## Screenshots of the User Interface of the site